Kumar Paudel

 Kumar Paudel (कुमार पौडेल) is a conservationist based in Kathmandu, Nepal.
-He is the co-founder and director of the Greenhood Nepal.
+He is the founder and director of the Greenhood Nepal.
 His work focuses on species conservation, wildlife trade and community-based conservation.

 Education

 He completed MPhil in Conservation Leadership at the University of Cambridge, MSc in environmental management from Pokhara University and undergraduate in environment science at Tribhuvan University.